By Margaret O’Reilly

 Shahn became known for many other works that commented on the human condition and circumstance.
 Important paintings include Handball, 1939 (Museum of Modern Art), The Clinic, 1944 (Georgia Museum of Art), and Beatitude, 1952 (Private Collection).
 By the late 1940s, Shahn was one of a handful of American artists who were making a living entirely from painting.
 In 1947, the Museum of Modern Art (New York) gave Ben Shahn his first retrospective exhibition, cementing his reputation as an important figure in American art.
 Since that time, Shahn’s work has been the subject of innumerable exhibitions and publications throughout the world.

-Margaret O’Reilly is the Curator of Fine Art at the New Jersey State Museum, Trenton.
-At the State Museum, she has organized over 85 exhibitions including a complete re-installation of the Museum’s art collection – “American Perspectives: The Fine Art Collection.”
+Margaret O’Reilly is the Executive Director of the New Jersey State Museum, Trenton.
+At the State Museum, she has organized over 85 exhibitions as Curator of Fine Arts including a complete re-installation of the Museum’s art collection – “American Perspectives: The Fine Art Collection.”
 Ms. O’Reilly received her MA in painting from Kean University.
 Her research and exhibition interests echo those found in her own creative output and include issues of chance, identity and mortality, among others, while the formal qualities of particular interest to her are density, repetition and serial structure.